appac/cornelius/README.md

     });
 ```

+*Beware that grabbing a player by their team abbreviation has it's limitations.
+More details in `cornelius.getHistoric` and the limitations section.*

 ## cornelius.getHistoric(playerName, key)
 To get a player that is no longer active in the major leagues, use ``cornelius.getHistoric``.
 ```javascript